scriptweaver1/site/scripts/medusa-cute-short.md

 I had forgotten.
 I had forgotten how it feels to love.
 So intense, so overwhelming.
 But now that I feel it again.
 I can't possible live without it.
 I did not know how much I needed to feel that again.
 I was - am afraid to be hurt again.
 But I want to give it a try once more.
 I want to give it a try with you.
 You can stay here with me, forever.

 Lie down with me next to the dying embers.
 I don’t have a blanket for you, but with me coiled around you, you are never going to feel cold again.
-What did you say dear?
-My hair isn't made of snakes?
-Your kind has such a wild imagination... **[Laugh]**

 **< Soft kisses, gasps and moans until the audio fades >**